-INTRODUCTION: The second World Black and African Festival of Arts and Culture -- Festac '77 -- has opened in Lagos, the Nigerian capital.
+Background: INTRODUCTION: The second World Black and African Festival of Arts and Culture -- Festac '77 -- has opened in Lagos, the Nigerian capital.
 Leaders and other government officials of several African nations attended the opening ceremony on Saturday (January 15).
 Fifteen thousand participants in the festival are representing more than 60 nations and black communities all over the world.

 SYNOPSIS: The Nigerian head of state, Lieutenant-General Olusegun Obasanjo, attended the opening ceremony at the city's new stadium.
 Other heads of state present were King Moshoeshoe of Lesotho, President Felix Houphouet-Boigny of the Ivory Coast, Sir Dawda Jawara of the Gambia, Omar Bongo of Gabon, Siaka Stevens of Sierra Leone, General Felix Malloum of Chad, President Pinto Da Costa of Sao Tome and President Kenneth Kaunda of Zambia.
 Bunion, Ghana, Liberia, Swaziland and Uganda have sent their representatives.
 Senegal is officially boycotting the event.
 Dancers from Ethiopia headed the colourful parade on the stadium's ground.

 Senegalese President Leopold Senghor says Nigeria is trying to assume the right to dictate African culture because of its oil wealth.